Skip to main content

 Related article: 5 keys to planning a successful cloud implementation

-• Fight competitive threats and enable you to develop technology that your business requires; you’ll be able to create and deploy new features faster
+- Fight competitive threats and support developing technology that your business requires; you’ll be able to create and deploy new features faster

-• Break your innovation crisis and be empowered to develop new strategies that don’t rely on outdated tech stacks
+- Break your innovation crisis and develop new strategies that don’t rely on outdated tech stacks

-• Replace your house of cards, moving away from constraints about fragility and not being able to test properly
+- Replace your house of cards, moving away from constraints about fragility and inabilities to test properly

-• Attract technical leaders and not have one lone specialist who is the only one capable of repair for a specific system
+- Attract technical leaders rather than relying on a single specialist who is the only one capable of repairing a specific system

-• Restructure, merge, and acquire because older versions of middleware can quickly become a drain on budgets
+- Restructure, merge, and acquire new technology rather than maintain outdated versions of middleware that can become a burden on budgets.

-Focusing on customer-related applications can prove results quickly, and improve buy-in for future cloud modernization projects.
+Starting with customer-related applications can quickly lead to positive results and buy-in for future cloud modernization projects.

 When evaluating potential cloud modernization opportunities, there are five key steps, 1) Align; 2) Design; 3) Connect; 4) Implement; and 5) Enable.